-Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420) Suncet Date: 2/15/2022
+Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)

-Magnesium Sulfate has a wide variety of uses in food processing and personal care products.
+Magnesium sulfate has a wide variety of uses in food processing and personal care products.
 It is used as a firming agent in the production of tofu.
 According to the 2011 technical report (TR), magnesium sulfate is sometimes combined with other coagulators in the production of tofu.
-Natural nigari (derived from seawater) is a popular coagulant in Japan that contains magnesium sulfate and a number of other minerals.
-Nigari is predominantly magnesium chloride, with much smaller amount of magnesium sulfate, sodium chloride, potassium chloride, and other minerals.
-However, natural nigari is not approved by the FDA for use in the US and is not generally recognized as safe (GRAS).
 Magnesium sulfate is also used as a nutrient in salt-replacer products, dietary supplements, carbonated beverages, sports drinks and fortified water beverages, and as a fermentation and malting aid in beer, ale, and other malt beverages.
 Magnesium sulfate is generally regarded as safe (GRAS), listed at 21 CFR 184.1443.
 The Food and Nutrition Board, an organization established by the Institute of Medicine that provides guidance to the public and policy makers on nutrition and food sciences, has recommended that cereal grain products be fortified with magnesium in response to the potential risk of deficiency among significant segments of the population.
 A common name for magnesium sulfate is Epsom salt.